Dresden: 19th century

+In 1806, Dresden became the capital of the Kingdom of Saxony established by Napoleon.
+During the Napoleonic Wars the French Emperor made it a base of operations, winning there the Battle of Dresden on 27 August 1813.
+As a result of the Congress of Vienna, the Kingdom of Saxony became part of the German Confederation in 1815.

+In 1828, the Technical School was founded, the predecessor of the present-day TU Dresden (Dresden University of Technology).
+In 1838, the Dresden Coinage Convention took place in the city which attempted to bring some degree of standardisation to the currencies used in the Zollverein (German Customs Union).
+Steamboat transport on the Elbe was established in 1837, followed in 1839 by the opening of Dresden’s first railway, providing a direct connection to Leipzig.

 Dresden was a centre of the German Revolutions in 1848–1849.
 The May Uprising saw rebel Saxon troops supported by students, democrats, miners, and workers declaring a provisional government at the Town Hall.
 During the street fighting the city’s first opera house was destroyed.
 Prussian forces, aided by loyal Saxon troops, suppressed the revolt, leaving over 150 dead and many imprisoned.
 The uprising forced Frederick Augustus II of Saxony to flee from Dresden, but he soon after regained control over the city with the help of Prussia.

 In 1852, the population of Dresden grew to 100,000 inhabitants, making it one of the biggest cities within the German Confederation.
 Following the Polish uprisings of 1831, 1848 and 1863, many Poles fled to Dresden, including the artistic and political elite, such as composer Frédéric Chopin, war hero Józef Bem and writer Adam Mickiewicz.
 Mickiewicz wrote one of his greatest works, Dziady, Part III, there.

+Dresden during the 1890s.
+Landmarks include Dresden Frauenkirche, Augustus Bridge, and Katholische Hofkirche.

 As the capital of the Kingdom of Saxony, Dresden became part of the newly founded German Empire in 1871.
 In the following years, the city became a major centre of economy, including motor car production, food processing, banking and the manufacture of medical equipment.
-In the early 20th century, Dresden was particularly well known for its camera works and its cigarette factories.
-During World War I, the city did not suffer any war damage, but lost many of its inhabitants.
-Between 1918 and 1934, Dresden was the capital of the first Free State of Saxony as well as a cultural and economic centre of the Weimar Republic.
-The city was also a centre of European modern art until 1933.

-Military history

-Image of Dresden during the 1890s, before extensive World War II destruction.
-Landmarks include Dresden Frauenkirche, Augustus Bridge, and Katholische Hofkirche.

-During the foundation of the German Empire in 1871, a large military facility called Albertstadt was built.
-It had a capacity of up to 20,000 military personnel at the beginning of the First World War.
-The garrison saw only limited use between 1918 and 1934, but was then reactivated in preparation for the Second World War.

-Its usefulness was limited by attacks on 13–15 February and 17 April 1945, the former of which destroyed large areas of the city.
-However, the garrison itself was not specifically targeted.
-Soldiers had been deployed as late as March 1945 in the Albertstadt garrison.

-The Albertstadt garrison became the headquarters of the Soviet 1st Guards Tank Army in the Group of Soviet Forces in Germany after the war.
-Apart from the German army officers' school (Offizierschule des Heeres), there have been no more military units in Dresden since the army merger during German reunification, and the withdrawal of Soviet forces in 1992.
-Nowadays, the Bundeswehr operates the Military History Museum of the Federal Republic of Germany in the former Albertstadt garrison.
+In the 1870s, Albertstadt, a large military facility, was built.